ankitpyc/gdrive-mcp-server/README.md

-# Google Drive MCP Server
+# Google Drive MCP Server ☁️

 This project implements a Model Context Protocol (MCP) server that provides tools and resources for interacting with Google Drive.
 It allows for programmatic access to Google Drive functionalities, enabling other MCP-compatible agents or systems to manage files and folders.

-## Current Features
+## Current Features ✨

 The server currently provides the following functionalities:

-- **File and Folder Listing**: List files and folders within a specified Google Drive folder, including the root.
+-   **File and Folder Listing** 📂: List files and folders within a specified Google Drive folder, including the root.
-- **File Creation**: Create new files with specified content in a given Google Drive path.
+-   **File Creation** 📄: Create new files with specified content in a given Google Drive path.
-- **DOCX File Creation**: Create new `.docx` files with specified content in a given Google Drive path.
+-   **DOCX File Creation** 📝: Create new `.docx` files with specified content in a given Google Drive path.
-- **Folder Suggestion**: Suggests a Google Drive folder based on the content name.
+-   **Folder Suggestion** 💡: Suggests a Google Drive folder based on the content name.

-## Setup Instructions
+## Setup Instructions 🛠️

 To set up and run the Google Drive MCP Server, follow these steps:

-### Prerequisites
+### Prerequisites ✅

 -   Go (version 1.18 or higher)
 -   Docker or Podman (for running the MCP server)
 -   Google Cloud Project with Google Drive API enabled
 -   Service Account Key (JSON file) for authentication with Google Drive API

-### Configuration
+### Configuration ⚙️

 1.  **Enable Google Drive API**:
     -   Go to the Google Cloud Console.
     -   Create a new project or select an existing one.
     -   Navigate to "APIs & Services" > "Library".
     -   Search for "Google Drive API" and enable it.

 2.  **Create a Service Account**:
     -   In the Google Cloud Console, go to "APIs & Services" > "Credentials".
     -   Click "Create Credentials" > "Service Account".
     -   Follow the steps to create a new service account.
     -   Grant the service account appropriate roles (e.g., "Drive File Organizer" or "Drive Editor") to access Google Drive.

 3.  **Generate a Service Account Key**:
     -   After creating the service account, click on its email address.
     -   Go to the "Keys" tab and click "Add Key" > "Create new key".
     -   Select "JSON" as the key type and click "Create".
     -   A JSON file will be downloaded.
 Rename it to `credentials.json` and place it in the `configs/` directory of this project.

 4.  **Share Google Drive Folders/Files with Service Account**:
     -   The service account needs explicit access to the Google Drive folders/files it will interact with.
 Share the relevant folders/files with the service account's email address (found in the `credentials.json` file).

-### Running the Server
+### Running the Server 🚀

 1.  **Build the Docker Image**:
     ```bash